abulka/pipfix/README.md

 ### Tips
 Pipfix looks at the environment it is launched from, so by activating a virtual environment or changing $PATH, you will potentially get different results.

+**Pipfix currently doesn't actually fix anything** and is harmless to run.
+It only shows graphs and reports - which should be enough for you to see what is going on in your machine and make informed decisions.
+There is an option to give advice, which is in its infancy.

 ![visualisation of pipfix results](images/graph02.png "visualisation of which pip points to which python")

 *Visualisation of a Python 3 installation on a virgin Mac (Sierra)*